 They were stealing votes in California because they're only in power in California due to all the votes they always steal.

-The way to make this analogy actually work would be to imagine a scenario where the new wife allows Alex to impregnate her because she's so impressed that he has an AT.
+The way to make this analogy actually work would be to imagine a scenario where the new wife allows Alex to impregnate her because she's so impressed that he has an 18-year-old son.

-So, it's possible that another way to make this analogy work is for Alex's response to this person to be that his new wife is pregnant because he only gets romantically involved with women.
+So it's possible that another way to make this analogy work is for Alex's response to this person to be that his new wife is pregnant because he only gets romantically involved with women he's gotten pregnant.

 The second analogy Alex is trying is that he's slaughtering a cow while keeping what's left of his previous cow in the deep freeze.